Check Compensation

 Our Pioneering Research on Chronic Delays

 We are also the first and the only company to conduct deep research into chronic flight delays.
-The most recent example is The Worst US Airports for Delays in 2025.
+The most recent example is The Worst US Airports for Delays.
 In these studies, we go far beyond basic airline statistics to see what really causes repeat delays and how they affect passengers.

 Generally the airline industry uses a metric called OTP15 (On Time Performance 15) but this doesn’t help passengers understand how flight delays really affect them.
 So, AirAdviser created a much more useful indicators: